Altinn/altinn-studio-docs/content/app/design/guidelines/wcag/_index.en.md

 ## Check list
 - **Content structure**
-  Check that you have a logical structure of lables (H1 - H4), and that you don't have any empty label elements.
+  Check that you have a logical structure of headings (H1 - H4), and that you don't have any empty heading elements.
 It is not uncommon to forget a level.
 "Wave" might be a usefull tool to discover errors in the content structure.
-Wave is an extention tool for chrome which can be used to evaluate the accessibility of a website.
+Wave is an extension for Chrome which can be used to evaluate the accessibility of a website.
 [Download Wave for Chrome](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh)

 - **Explanations and helper texts**
 Check that links, labels and buttons have explanatory texts.
 Make an evaluation of what explanations and helper texts have to be connected to the input element.